DiamondLightSource/xchembku/.dae-devops/docs/installing.rst

     $ python3 -m pip install git+https://github.com/diamondlightsource/xchembku/xchembku.git

-The library should now be installed and the commandline interface on your path.
+The library should now be installed and the commandline should be available.
 You can check the version that has been installed by typing::

     $ xchembku --version
     $ xchembku --version-json

-.. # dae_devops_fingerprint e0afdddf0067db56b8f017a8b41f6d5e
+.. # dae_devops_fingerprint ab5df2cdbbfd6dc0b711fed060a6020a